Trying to get a loan when you have no credit history is the Catch-22 of borrowing.

-Trying to finance a car without a credit history can be challenging, but it's done every day.
+Here's the good news: While financing a car without a credit history can be a challenge, peoiple do it every day.
 What you can't do is let yourself get bogged down by the three no-credit myths.
 They are just that: myths.

 Myth No. 1: Everybody Has Credit but Me

-Every journey begins at the starting line.
-In building a credit history, everyone starts out at the same spot with a totally blank credit record.
+Every journey begins at the beginning.
+In building a credit history, everyone starts out at the same spot - with a totally blank credit record.

 Myth No. 2: No Credit Means Bad Credit

 In the simplest terms, no credit just means that you don't have a credit history.
 Your credit isn't good or bad; it just doesn't exist.
 You simply haven't borrowed money for a purchase yet.